wooorm/xdm/readme.md

 4. Transform through rehype (HTML ecosystem)
 5. Transform hast to esast (JS syntax tree)
 6. Do the work needed to get a component
+7. Transform through recma (JS ecosystem)
-7. Serialize esast as JavaScript
+8. Serialize esast as JavaScript

 The *input* is MDX (serialized markdown with embedded JSX, ESM, and expressions).